nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-1.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29115](https://jira.nuxeo.com/browse/NXP-29115)

-#### Cleanup
+#### Clean up

-This release also comes with hundreds of bugs fixed and also code cleanups, making Nuxeo Server more solid than ever.
+This release also comes with hundreds of bugs fixed and also code clean up, making Nuxeo Server more solid than ever.

 ## Addons